Airfield Defence Guards: Other operations

 Members are enlisted as ADGs in the Permanent Air Force for an initial period of service of four years; those joining the Ground Defence Reserve Group are employed on full-time service for 11 months, followed by 4 years part-time service.
 Once a candidate has successfully completed RAAF recruit training they attend the 15-week ADG Basic course at the RAAF Security and Fire School (RAAFSFS) RAAF Amberley, Queensland.
 Upon completion of trade training ADGs may wear the blue-grey beret which identifies them as a ground defence specialist.

-Airmen graduate from ADG Basic course with the rank of Aircraftman (AC) and are posted to one of the 3 Security Forces Squadrons.
-Following a further 12 months service and favourable reporting, ADGs are reclassified to the rank of Leading Aircraftman (LAC).
+Airmen graduate from ADG Basic course with the rank of Aircraftman (AC) and are posted to one of the 2 Security Forces Squadrons.
+Following a further 12 months service and favorable reporting, ADGs are reclassified to the rank of Leading Aircraftman (LAC).
 Post-graduate training may be undertaken to qualify in communications, field engineering/assault pioneer, direct fire support weapons, close personal protection and sniping; the majority of these courses being undertaken at Army training establishments.

 Further promotion is based upon minimum periods in rank, successful completion of appropriate trade and promotion courses, performance reporting and availability of positions.
 All ADGs must qualify as weapon instructors prior to promotion to NCO rank.
 Out of mustering postings may be available, with ADGs having served within Australia's Federation Guard, as career advisers within a Defence Recruiting Centre and as Military Skills Instructors (MSIs) at No. 1 Recruit Training Unit (1RTU), RAAF Base Wagga Wagga and Officer Training School (OTS), RAAF Base East Sale.